valensh1/youth-sports/README.md

 - Utilizes MVC framework
 - Full CRUD capability

-# DIRECTIONS FOR USING THIS STARTER MERN APPLICATION TEMPLATE

 ## Project Status:

 This project is under way and will have daily updates